 Mexico: Qualified students may apply to spend a semester of their junior year at the Universidad Madero in Puebla, Mexico.
 All courses are taught in Spanish, and students may choose from a variety of disciplines.
 Students live with Mexican families.

-Spain: Qualified students may apply to study Spanish during their junior year at the University of Vic, near Barcelona, Spain, where they will take all courses in Spanish.
-Qualified students may also apply to study Spanish during their junior year at the Spanish-American Institute in Sevilla, where they live with Spanish families.
+Spain: Qualified students may apply to study Spanish during their junior year at the Spanish-American Institute in Sevilla, where they live with Spanish families.

 Summer Programs